Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Medium
 Targets: 1 square
 Summoner MP Cost: 2 MP
-Special: The Mental Attacker ally makes a mental attack on all creatures in the square with a x1 multiplier.
+Special: The Spellcaster ally makes a mental attack on all creatures in the square with a x1 multiplier.
 This cannot be done on the same turn where Zap has already been used.

 #### Bodyguard Summon
 Prerequisites: [Summon Configuration: Defender](#summon-configuration-defender)